EverydayHealthLogo

 • Medical School: University Of Cincinnati College Of Medicine

-Is Dr. Bach board certified in Critical Care Surgeon?
+Is Dr. Bach board certified as a Critical Care Surgeon?

 Yes, Dr. John Bach, MD is board certified by the American Board of Surgery